 In the early days the internet was a pseudonymous playground where people could create, share, and communicate.
-Then along came social media, which turned the internet into a digital interface for our real selves.
+But the invention of social media has turned the internet into a digital interface for our real selves.
 Now, the entanglement of our 'real' lives and our 'digital' lives is seemingly impossible to avoid.
-While the invention of web 2.0 may have enriched our digital lives, it also ushered in a brave new world of surveillance, disinformation, and online hate.
+While the invention of web 2.0 may have enriched our lives in some ways, it has also ushered in a brave new world of surveillance, disinformation, and online hate.

-Social media is designed to increase engagement.
-To achieve this, social media algorithms amplify certain kinds of participation while suppressing others.
-It completely misses the essence of human connection, and while it claims to give us more, or better, or new ways of connecting - it's actually creating a world where we barely connect at all.
+Social media is designed with one goal in mind: increase engagement.
+Because of that, social media algorithms amplify certain kinds of participation while suppressing others - completely missing the essence of human connection.
+While social media platforms claim to give us more, or better, or new ways of connecting they're actually creating a world where we barely connect at all.
 You're not talking to people, you're talking to an algorithm.
-To repair the way we communicate online, we need to make a platform that is closer to a real conversation.
+To repair the way we communicate online, we need to make something that's more like our real-world interactions.
 It's time to start a conversation about privacy.

 Due to growing concerns over the monetisation and handling of personal data and metadata, privacy has become a key topic of concern in the tech space.
 People are growing tired of online surveillance, and are increasingly seeking online spaces where they don't feel they're being watched.
-Private messaging platforms provide these spaces.
+Private messaging platforms are one such space.
 Messaging apps are a core part of our lives, with apps like WhatsApp, Facebook Messenger, and Telegram all boasting hundreds of millions of users.
 Virtually everyone with a smartphone has one (or several) of these apps installed, and sensitive personal information is shared using these messengers every single day.

-But the problems with these apps are clear: collection of personal information, questionable encryption, closed source code, and centralised infrastructure...the list goes on.
-This tech takes control of your data - which is supposed to belong to you.
+But the problems with these apps are clear: collection of personal information, questionable encryption, closed source code, centralised infrastructure...the list goes on.

-The creation of end-to-end encrypted messengers provided a big step forward for private, secure communication.
+The creation of Signal provided a big step forward for private, secure communication.
 But even Signal suffers from some key privacy weaknesses.
-However, the private messaging space still lacked an application which truly restored user control over personal data.
+While it laid excellent groundwork, the private messaging space still lacked an application which truly made no privacy compromises.